Abraham Zapruder

-Abraham Zapruder (May 15, 1905 – August 30, 1970) was a Ukrainian-born American clothing manufacturer who witnessed the assassination of United States President John F. Kennedy in Dallas, Texas, on November 22, 1963.
-He unexpectedly captured the shooting in a home movie while filming the presidential limousine and motorcade as it traveled through Dealey Plaza.
+Abraham Zapruder (May 15, 1905 – August 30, 1970) was a Ukrainian-born American clothing manufacturer based in Dallas, Texas, who became known for his film work during the assassination of United States President John F. Kennedy in Dallas, Texas, on November 22, 1963.
+Of Russian-Jewish extraction, Zapruder resided in Dallas and founded a fashion company.
+On the day of the assassination, he unexpectedly captured the shooting in a home movie while filming Kennedy's presidential limousine as it traveled through Dealey Plaza.
 The Zapruder film is regarded as the most complete footage of the assassination.
+Zapruder died in 1970.

 Early life

-Zapruder was born into a Ukrainian-Jewish family in the city of Kovel, the Russian Empire (now Ukraine), the son of Israel Zapruder.
+Abraham Zapruder was born into a Jewish family in the city of Kovel, the Russian Empire (now Ukraine), the son of Israel Zapruder.
 He received only four years of formal education in Ukraine.
 In 1909, his father left for North America.
 In 1918, Abraham Zapruder left Kovel for Warsaw with his family.
-At some point, Zapruder's brother was pulled off a train and murdered in front of his family, apparently by Polish guards.
-In 1920, his family emigrated to the United States, settling in Brooklyn, New York where they were reunited with Israel Zapruder.
+His brother Morris was murdered by Polish police in 1918.
+In 1920, his family emigrated to the United States, settling in Brooklyn, New York, where they were reunited with Israel Zapruder.

 Studying English at night, he found work as a clothing pattern maker in Manhattan's garment district.
-In 1933, he married Lillian Sapovnik (1913–1993), with whom he had two children.
+In 1933, he married Lillian Sapovnik (1913–1993); they went on to have two children.
 Zapruder was a Freemason and an Inspector-General (33rd degree) of the Scottish Rite.

 In 1941, Zapruder moved to Dallas, Texas, to work for Nardis, a local sportswear company.
 In 1949, he co-founded Jennifer Juniors, Inc., producing the Chalet and Jennifer Juniors brands of dresses.
-From the summer of 1953 to April 1954, Zapruder worked at Nardis side by side with Jeanne LeGon.
 His Jennifer Juniors offices were on the fourth floor of the Dal-Tex Building, across the street from the Texas School Book Depository.

 Witness to Kennedy assassination

 Filming of assassination

-At the time of the assassination, Zapruder was an admirer of President Kennedy and considered himself a Democrat.
-Zapruder had originally planned to film the motorcade carrying President Kennedy through downtown Dallas on November 22, but he decided not to film the event because it had been raining that morning.
-When he arrived at work that morning without his camera, Zapruder's assistant insisted that he retrieve it from home before going to Dealey Plaza because the weather had cleared.
+Zapruder was an admirer of President Kennedy and considered himself a Democrat.
+Zapruder's aunt, Myrna, had gone to Dallas Love Field that morning to see President Kennedy and the First Lady upon their arrival.
+His uncle, Myron, was positioned on Main Street to watch the motorcade go by.
+Zapruder had originally planned to film the motorcade carrying President Kennedy through downtown Dallas on November 22, but he decided not to because it had been raining that morning.
+When he arrived at work that morning without his camera, Zapruder's assistant Lillian Rogers insisted that he retrieve it from home before going to Dealey Plaza because the weather had cleared.